gbganalyst/Heart-disease-paper/README.md

 ## Online version

-A basic version of this project is on Rpubs by RStudio at https://rpubs.com/gbganalyst/heart_disease
+A basic version of this project is on RPubs by RStudio at https://rpubs.com/gbganalyst/heart_disease